 This article analyzes the most effective methodologies for integrating interactive elements (specifically polls, word clouds, and spinner wheels) into Microsoft PowerPoint.
-Based on a comparative assessment of friction, cognitive load, and workflow integration.
-And why we recommend StreamAlive as the premier option for modern presenters.
+It is based on a comparative assessment of friction, cognitive load, and workflow integration.

 The "Second Screen" Problem